 4. 4g/prod created an efficiency ratio where it was more efficient to use Caravans to build Wonders, rather than using gold.
 Since it is now efficient to use gold to buy Wonders, Caravans become not only useless units but every city continues to make its own improvements without ever bothering to plan or contribute to a Wonder, since its excess gold is enough for Wonders while it continues making its own improvements.

-#6 Updated by Marko Lindqvist almost 3 years ago
+#6 Updated by Marko Lindqvist about 3 years ago

 - Status changed from New to In Progress